 Above: Andrea Cochran Landscape Architecture designed several interior courtyards in an austerely modern Marin house.
 The courtyards function as art pieces that extend the size of the adjacent rooms.
 For more by Cochran, see Garden Visit: Andrea Cochran's Courtyard Vignettes.

-For Indoor/Outdoor Living ideas, peruse our Gallery of Rooms and Spaces.
+For more ideas, peruse our Gallery of Rooms and Spaces.
 And for more courtyards, see The Magic of Two Courtyards in Melbourne and, on Gardenista, LA Confidential: A Private Courtyard Garden Goes Luxe on a Budget.